1990–91 Seton Hall Pirates men's basketball team

 The 1990–91 Seton Hall Pirates men's basketball team represented Seton Hall University during the 1990–91 NCAA men's college basketball season.
 The Pirates were led by ninth year head coach P.J.
 Carlesimo.
+The team finished with an overall record of 25–9 (9–7 Big East) Seton Hall automatically qualified for the 1991 NCAA Tournament with a 74–62 victory over Georgetown in the Big East Tournament.